 In general, try to be as intentional as possible with every new content piece you publish.
-Long-term, this will help your site stay organized and give you the possible chance for SEO success.
+Long-term, this will help your site stay organized and give you the possible chance for success.

 3. Make sure internal links are included on every page

 Don’t leave dead-end content without links.
-If users find themselves on a page they can’t navigate back from, they’re more than likely going to leave the site.
+If users find themselves on an internal page they can’t navigate back from, they’re more than likely going to leave the site.
 Avoid linking back to your landing page from every page.
 If a page leads nowhere, though, it’s better to have a link back to your landing page than nothing at all.

 4. Use only relevant, contextual links & do regular checking for broken links